buddydev/bp-activity-plus-reloaded/readme.txt

 == Screenshots ==

-1. Embed Activity Window
-2. Photos and websites are easily embedded
+1. Photos and websites are easily embedded screenshot-1.png
-3. Image galleries right in the activity stream
+2. Image galleries right in the activity stream screenshot-2.png
-4. Video in your activity stream
+3. Video in your activity stream screenshot-3.png

 == Changelog ==